Ling Yen Mountain Temple: Location

 which has been dubbed Richmond's "Highway to Heaven".
 The area is within British Columbia's Agricultural Land Reserve.
 The temple is one of few religious establishments there to have complied with the city's requirement that a certain portion of the properties be actively farmed.
-They have established an orchard of apple and pear trees and berries.
+They have established an orchard of apple, fig, and pear trees and berries.
+There is also an actively farmed field producing crops such as potatoes, corn, and squash.

 Plans for expansion

 With 10,000 worshippers and over 8,000 community and school group visits over the years, the Temple is proposing an expansion of the temple on its land in addition to the current facilities.
 The new facilities are to better serve visitors, worshippers and practitioners as an all-encompassing international Buddhist centre.
 The new facility is envisioned to provide multi-purpose space and comprehensive services to allow the general public to delve deeply into Buddhism.

 The new buildings would include more dormitories for the lay practitioners, and a 140 ft high hall to house a dining hall, prayer space and a gilded Buddha statue.
 The statue in the current hall is 15 ft tall.
 The new proposed main temple would require a variance to height restrictions currently in place on Assembly Use and Agriculturally designated land.

 Though never completed, in 2005 an initial development application was submitted to the City of Richmond.
 There has been opposition from area residents, primarily due to concerns about height of the main temple and increased traffic from visitors.
 On 2005-09-06, at the temple's request, the city deferred a special public hearing of their land use application, to allow them to address all public concerns in their planning for the proposed expansion.
 The neighbouring Richmond Bethel Mennonite Church, which has both English and Chinese congregations, and four ideally situated acres, had rejected the temple's proposal to purchase their property and relocate them.